ionic-team/getting-started-iv-react/README.md

 import { Device } from '@ionic-enterprise/identity-vault';
 ```

-Next, add a constant `isMobile` above the `Home` component code:
+Next, a constant named `isMobile` is to be added _above_ the the `Home` component code:

 ```TypeScript
 const isMobile = isPlatform('hybrid');
 ```

-Then, add the following code to the `Home` component:
+Then, we will add logic to handle the privacy screen within the `Home` component:

 ```typescript
 const [privacyScreen, setPrivacyScreen] = useState<boolean>(false);